The Sardine Run South Africa

-Looking for the best Sardine Run tour?
+Looking for the best Sardine Run Tours & Diving Packages?

-Join Oceans Africa for Sardine Run 2025
+Join Oceans Africa for a Sardine Run Tour in 2026

 What is the Sardine Run?

-Is the Sardine Run a Migration?
+Is the Sardine Run a migration?

 The sardine run is a seasonal movement of fish and predators along the Eastern Cape coastline to the South Coast of KwaZulu Natal, South Africa.